MilanLimbuu/Tech-Interview-Fundamentals/README.md

 Is the knowledge in this subject really a sufficient basis to differentiate a good and a bad programmer?

-No. But it is almost always sufficient to detect developers who are unlikely to be successful at Microsoft.
+No. But it is almost always sufficient to detect developers who are unlikely to be successful at Microsoft, Google and Facebook.
 Since that is what I am primarily interested in detecting, knowledge of data structures is one of the factors I test for in interviews.